 How We Can Help You

-We manage the document apostille process for thousands of clients every year.
-We can manage all aspects of document processing for you, saving you weeks of processing time.
+We manage the document apostille process for thousands of clients every year and can manage all aspects of document processing for you.
 Throughout each step of the process we ensure your documents meet the requirements of Global Affairs Canada and the Embassy of Spain, avoiding costly delays.
 Contact our friendly staff to find out more.
 Phone us toll-free at 1-888-433-1011 or click on the button below to fill out our quick Get Started form.

 The apostille process in Canada is actually called authentication and legalization.
 So, you won’t receive an apostille on your documents at the Embassy of Spain.
 Instead, your document will be stamped by Global Affairs Canada (authentication) and then the Embassy of Spain will place a sticker directly on the document (legalization).
 These two steps together allow your document to be used in Spain.

 Yes, we can certainly “apostille” your documents at the Embassy of Spain.
 You should know that the Canadian process is actually called “document authentication and legalization”.
 When you contact us we will discuss your requirements, explain your options, and answer any questions.
 You send your documents to our Ottawa office and we then manage all aspects of the apostille process on your behalf.
 Note that in some cases we will need to legalize your documents through a Spanish consulate, rather than the Embassy of Spain, depending on which region of Canada your documents originated from.

 The Embassy of Spain in Ottawa typically provides a 1-2 day legalization service.
 However, the Consulates legalize documents within 1-4 weeks, dependent upon their current processing times.